-Disaster Recovery Grant Program
+Complete the online Disaster Recovery Grant Program application form:

+Applications for the Disaster Recovery Grant Program will be accepted on a rolling basis until all funds available for this program have been awarded.
 Applicants will be notified when their proposal is scheduled for consideration at a meeting of the Golden LEAF Board of Directors.
 This notification typically occurs no less than ten days prior to a regularly scheduled meeting.
-Applications will not necessarily be taken up at the next meeting of the Board.
-For example, consideration of projects that are lower priority may be delayed.
+Applications will not necessarily be taken up at the next meeting of the Board or in the order they are received.

 Golden LEAF expects that grant applications will exceed funds available for this program and the Golden LEAF Board of Directors will have to prioritize projects for awards.

 If you have questions about how your proposed project would be prioritized, please contact Kasey Ginsberg email@example.com or by calling at 888-684-8404.